The Science Behind Personalized Fitness: Why One Workout Doesn't Fit All

 Recovery isn't just about effort

 Genes like IL-6 and TNF-alpha affect inflammation and recovery.
 Some people are genetically prone to increased inflammation after exercise, which means they need more recovery time between intense sessions.
-Training in this way can lead to overtraining and an increased risk of injury.
+Training without enough recovery can lead to overtraining and an increased risk of injury.

 Understanding your genetic recovery profile helps you structure training intelligently.
 Maybe you need more rest days.
 Maybe you can handle a higher frequency.
 The right answer depends on your biology.